-When individual students choose to host or sponsor activities or events that include the option of alcohol, they are not required to register the event with the Student Activities Office, so long as they act as a responsible host and ensure a reasonable number of guests.
+When individual students choose to host or sponsor activities or events that include the option of alcohol, they are not required to register the event with the Student Activities Office, so long as they act as a responsible host and ensure a reasonable number of guests, no more than the number of people who could fit safely in their room, half-suite, or apartment.
 Guests are not required to remain inside; however, when considering what a reasonable number of allowable guests is, the host should determine that the guests could fit safely in their room, half-suite, or apartment.
-For most spaces, this means no more than 30 people-and it will mean fewer people for individual rooms.

 - Guests who are inside any room, half-suite, or apartment must be able to freely access entries and exits at all time. - Guests may be located outside of the residential space, but should be in the immediate vicinity of the host's room, halfsuite, or apartment. - Such activities must not unreasonably impact the CMC community, including the student's residential neighbors.
-The event must adhere to quiet hours, and should be completely cleaned up at its conclusion. - The student(s) who reside in the space in which the event is being hosted are responsible for ensuring only moderate and responsible alcohol use, and are expected to immediately escalate concerns about any problematic behavior to the RA On-Call or Campus Safety.
+The event must adhere to quiet hours, and should be completely cleaned up at its conclusion. - The student(s) who resides in the space in which the event is being hosted is responsible for ensuring only moderate and responsible alcohol use, and is expected to immediately escalate concerns about any problematic behavior to the RA On-Call or Public/Campus Safety.